 That’s the record for the most number of drivers finishing on the same lap as the winner at this track.
 Conversely, the 1998 Australian Grand Prix saw just two drivers complete all of the laps.

-The 2006 Australian Grand Prix saw the most Safety Car periods during an event here, with it being called out four times.
-It’s one of eight races at the circuit to feature multiple Safety Car periods.
+There have been 33 Safety Car periods in total at Albert Park since 1996.
+The 2006 Australian Grand Prix saw the most full Safety Car periods during an event here, with it being called out four times.
+It’s one of nine races at the circuit to feature multiple Safety Car periods.

 Just two races here have been affected by rain.